Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: Introduction

 \section{Introduction}

-Internet of Things becomes pervasive in many applications from industrial IoT to the Internet of medical things, the Internet of drones.
+\IEEEPARstart{I}{nternet} of Things becomes pervasive in many applications from industrial IoT to the Internet of medical things, the Internet of drones.
 While there are 13.1 billion IoT connected devices worldwide as in 2022, this number is predicted to reach up to 29.4 billion devices by 2030 \cite{Statista}.
 The low power and lossy networks (LLN) are a special type of IoT that takes place in various application areas such as industry, smart homes.
 In such networks, resource constrained devices are connected over lossy links, which results in high packet loss.
 Therefore, new routing protocols are proposed for providing communication in such lossy networks in the literature.
 Among them, routing protocol for low power and lossy networks (RPL) has become the standard routing protocol for LLNs.
 However, RPL is still open to improvements in many research areas such as load balancing, mobility, security.

 In the last years, a lot of approaches are proposed for securing RPL.
 While some specifications are defined for external attacks against RPL in its RFC document \cite{rfc6550}, it is still vulnerable to insider attacks.
-Therefore, researchers have been working on analyzing RPL-specific attacks and developing intrusion detection systems for RPL in order to respond to such attacks in a timely manner.
-However, the position of attackers and the placement of intrusion detection systems (IDSs) could dramatically affect the performance of the proposed IDSs.
-Therefore, in this study, the placement of IDSs is thoroughly explored for different types of attack carried out by attackers located at various locations.
+Therefore, researchers have been working on analyzing RPL-specific attacks and developing IDSs for RPL in order to respond to such attacks in a timely manner.
+However, the position of attackers and the placement of IDSs could dramatically affect the performance of the proposed IDSs.
+While studies primarily concentrate on improving intrusion detection methods, the placement of IDSs significantly influences the efficacy of any proposal.
+Therefore, this study initially conducted a comprehensive exploration of IDS placement in response to various types of RPL attacks launched by attackers situated in different locations.
+Subsequently, we introduce an IDS solution, which utilizes federated learning (FL), aiming to overcome the primary shortcomings of current architectures in terms of both effectiveness and efficiency.